Frequently Asked Questions

 How is my interest rate determined?

 Your interest rate will be determined on a risk assessed basis.
-It will typically be aligned with our Private Lending Guidelines and product term sheets, ranging from 5.5%-9.0% p.a. depending on the Loan to Value Ratio (LVR).
+It will typically be aligned with our Private Lending Guidelines and product term sheets.

 What information is shared with third parties?